-Arctic Terns occupied the Site before departing to their wintering region during summer/autumn quarter 3 (July-September, with ca. 65,000 mature individuals) and quarter 4 (October-December, with ca. 82,500 mature individuals) (Error!
-Reference source not found.
-3, Annex 4 Figure A4.11).
-High numbers of Long-tailed Jaegers used the area all year-round (with ca. 27,766 (January-March), 34,765 (April-June), and 46,131 (July-September)) but with decreased numbers and only for the Greenland LME (there was no overlap during this quarter with birds tracked from Norwegian Sea and Barents Sea LME) during quarter 4 (October-December), when birds are in their wintering grounds (maximum of 4,482 mature individuals) (Table 3, Annex 4 Figure A4.15).
-The MPA was used by ca. 1,054 mature individuals of South Polar Skua from South Shetland Islands LME as their main wintering ground (April-September) (Table 3, Annex 4 Figure A4.16).
-The Site was also occupied by the Sabine's Gull during April-June (maximum of 375 mature individuals) (Table 2, Annex 4 Figure A4.13).
+Arctic Terns occupied the [proposed] MPA before departing to their wintering region during summer/autumn Quarter 3 (July-September, with ca. 67,222 mature individuals) and Quarter 4 (October-December, with ca. 82,500 mature individuals) (Table 3 and Annex 6, Figure A6.11).
+High numbers of Long-tailed Jaegers used the area all year-round (with ca. 27,766 (January-March), 34,765 (April-June), and 46,131 (July-September)) but with decreased numbers and only for the Greenland LME (there was no overlap during this quarter with birds tracked from Norwegian Sea and Barents Sea LME) during Quarter 4 (October-December), when birds are in their wintering grounds (maximum of 4,482 mature individuals) (Table 3 and Annex 6, Figure A6.15).
+The [proposed] MPA was used by ca. 1,100 mature individuals of South Polar Skua from South Shetland Islands LME as their main wintering ground (April-September) (Table 3 and Annex 6, Figure A6.16).
+The [proposed] MPA was also occupied by the Sabine's Gull during April-June (maximum of 375 mature individuals) (Table 3 and Annex 6, Figure A6.13).

-The presence of skuas, jaegers, terns, and gulls in the NACES MPA has also been confirmed by the recent NERC at-sea survey (DY080- see Annex 6 Table A6.1 and Figure A6.4), carried out during June 2017, supporting the evidence collected using tracking data.
-The at-sea survey showed that the Site is used by the Arctic (Stercorarius parasiticus) and Pomarine (S. pomarinus) jaegers, and by Great Black-backed Gull (Larus marinus), species that lack tracking data.
+The presence of skuas, jaegers, terns, and gulls in the [proposed] MPA has also been confirmed by the recent NERC at-sea survey (DY080- see Annex 8, Table A8.1 and Figure A8.4), carried out during June 2017, supporting the evidence collected using tracking data.
+The at-sea survey showed that the [proposed] MPA is used by the Arctic (Stercorarius parasiticus) and Pomarine (S. pomarinus) jaegers, and by Great Black-backed Gull (Larus marinus), species that lack tracking data.